-Electromagnetism is a science of the combination of electrical and magnetic phenomenon.
-Electromagnetism can be divided into 2 parts:
+Electromagnetism is a science of the combination of electrical and magnetic phenomena.

-1. Electrostatics: It deals with the study of charges at rest.
+(i) Electrostatics: It deals with the study of charges at rest.

-2. Electrodynamics: It deals with the study of charges in motion (discusses magnetic phenomenon).
+(ii) Electrodynamics: It deals with the study of charges in motion (discusses magnetic phenomenon).

 STRUCTURE OF ATOM

 An atom consists of two parts:

 (ii) Extra nuclear part

 Nucleus consists of neutrons and protons and the extra nuclear part has electrons revolving around the nucleus.

 Fig: Structure of atom